nicolehollant/nuxt-stories/README.md

 ## Todo:

-- make controls better
+- [ ] make controls better
-- actually make a module
+- [ ] actually make a module
+- [ ] support different sized canvases
+- [ ] support a resizeable canvas
+- [ ] support light/dark mode
+- [ ] support controls on the right?
+- [ ] support custom controls ?
+- [ ] sync query string between iframe and main page
+- [ ] get rid of tailwind probably
+- [ ] nuxt generate stories only?
+- [ ] nuxt generate and ignore stories?
+- [ ] improve navbar (maybe use default exported story as roots, and put other exports under it?)
+- [ ] write docs (eventually) and have more examples?
-- ig we need to do controls w codegen, forgot stuff compiles like this:
+- [x] ig we need to do controls w codegen, forgot stuff compiles like this:
 ```js
 import {a as o, o as p, b as r, t as e} from "./entry.5e7b0b8a.js";
 const t = {